 The Ribosome Protected Fragments are generated during the Nuclease Digestion step (ribosome footprinting).
-Despite being crucial for the success of the method, this step is very robust, and, in our experience, the suggested Nuclease amount and digestion timing are well suited for the vast majority of the organisms and tissues.
-Nonetheless, should you need to perform a titration curve to assess the proper quantity of Nux to add to your (non-conventional) sample, you can check the guidelines in Appendix 10 - Optional Nuclease Optimization.
+The suggested Nuclease amount and digestion timing are well-suited for most organisms and tissues.
+Nonetheless, please note that the concentration of the nuclease is critical for the outcome as, using the incorrect quantity, might lead to varying effects on the read length distribution.
+Should you need to perform a titration curve to assess the proper quantity of Nux to add to your (non-conventional) sample, you can check the guidelines in Appendix 10 - Optional Nuclease Optimization.

 B3.1 Start with a total volume of lysate corresponding to 0.9 A.U.
-(260 nm) (see Section A2.3 for calculation) diluted in W-buffer ( WB ) to the final volume of 450 $\mu$ L. B3.2 Add 0.9 μL of Nux Enhancer (NE).
-B3.3 Dilute 1.5 $\mu$ L of Nuclease ( Nux ) by adding 98.5 $\mu$ L W-buffer ( WB ).
+(260 nm) (see Section A2.3 for calculation) diluted in W-buffer (WB) to the final volume of 450 μ L. B3.2 Add 0.9 μL of Nux Enhancer (NE).
+B3.3 Dilute 2 μ L of Nuclease (Nux) by adding 18 μ L W-buffer (WB).
 Pipet up and down 5 times to mix well the diluted Nux solution (dNux).
-B3.4 Digest the sample in a 1.5 mL tube for 45 min at 25 °C with 4.5 $\mu$ L of the diluted Nuclease (dNux) prepared before.
+The 20 μ L of dNux prepared will be enough to process 2 samples in one single experiment.
+If you plan to process only 1 sample, you can dilute 1 μ L Nux by adding 9 μ L W-buffer (WB) B3.4 Digest the sample in a 1.5 mL tube for 45 min at 25 °C with 9 μ L of the diluted Nuclease (dNux) prepared before.
 Trash the remaining diluted Nux solution, for experiments performed on other days, prepare fresh diluted Nux.
-B3.5 Stop digestion with 1.5 $\mu$ L of SUPERaseIn for 10 min on ice.
+B3.5 Stop digestion with 1.5 μL of SUPERaseIn for 10 min on ice.